juby-gif/NewsApp/README.md

 ### Configuration
 The Docker Compose file docker-compose.yml contains the configuration for the application services.
 You can modify the following environment variables in the news_aggregator_backend service section to customize the database connection:

-- `DB_HOST` : The hostname of the database service.
-By default, it is set to db, which corresponds to the MySQL container in the db service.
+- DB_HOST : The hostname of the database service.
+By default, it is set to `news-aggregator-db`, which corresponds to the MySQL container in the db service.
-- `DB_DATABASE` : The name of the database to use.
-By default, it is set to news_aggregator.
+- DB_DATABASE : The name of the database to use.
+By default, it is set to `news_aggregator`.
-- `DB_USERNAME` : The username for the database connection.
-By default, it is set to root.
+- DB_USERNAME : The username for the database connection.
+By default, it is set to `root`.
-- `DB_PASSWORD` : The password for the database connection.
-By default, it is set to root.
+- DB_PASSWORD : The password for the database connection.
+By default, it is set to `root`.

 Make sure to update these variables according to your specific requirements.